 DON ABRAMS fell in love with homes at age 13 when his parents bought a beach property on the Long Island Sound in Connecticut.
-Don fondly recalls the 1890s Victorian house he helped restore, and the boardwalk in front of it.
+Don fondly recalls the 1890s Victorian house he helped restore and the boardwalk in front of it.

 The glorious vibe of beachfront living stuck with Don, both personally and professionally.
 He now owns two homes on Balboa Island, and is the Island’s most visible and iconic real estate agent.
 Since 1998, his firm, Abrams Coastal Properties, has been responsible for selling about half of all Island homes sold.
-Last year alone, Don and his firm were involved with 28 out of the 48 homes sold on Balboa Island.

 “I always answer my phone,” Don says.
 “That’s still my claim to fame.
 In this day and age, where many people’s calls go to voicemail, it’s nice for them to know they can reach me.
 People love the fact they can call me anytime.”